vashpan/xcode-dev-cleaner/README.md

 Please note that **this application is relying on internal folder structures and undocumented features**.
 It could stop working with newer versions of Xcode!
 I tried to make sure this application is safe, but if you want to be sure, please **make backup before use it**.

-## What Xcode Cleaner could actually clean?
+## What DevCleaner could actually clean?

 <insert some screenshot here>